w3c/Guide/transitions/howto.md

+---
-# The Fu to edit the transition requirements
+title: The Fu to edit the transition requirements
+toc: false
+---

 HTML elements are displayed (or not) based on the user selection.